KitronikLtd/pxt-kitronik-smart-greenhouse/e_TimeSchedulingTutorial.md

 ### Step 8
 CODING COMPLETE!
 Click ``|Download|`` and transfer the code to the Environmental Control Board.
 Leave the program running and see the plants watered when they're too dry or when the alarm is triggered.
+**Note:** Normally when the power supply is removed from a clock, the time information will be lost.
+However, the board has a small capacitor which provides backup power in order to provide time for changing batteries or switching to a mains power supply.
+The backup supply will last for a bit less than a minute, after which the clock will need to be reset to the correct time.